young-j-park/18-NeurIPS-APIAE/README.md

 2. To test the reconstruction / prediction / planning performance of APIAE., run 'test_pendulum.ipynb'.
 As a default, this code load the learned model from './weights/pendulum_weights_demo.pkl'.
-But you may change the name of file if you want to test with new APIAE network trained from step 1.
+But you may change the name of the file, if you want to test with new APIAE network trained from step 1.